-The same blog post can be allocated to multiple categories if it’s directly related to them on the topic.
-Please make sure to delete the “Uncategorized” category, it will never help and the post that is included there will lose some of the SEO benefits.
+The same blog post can be allocated to multiple categories, if it’s directly related to them in the topic.
+Please make sure to delete the “uncategorized” category, it will never help and the post that is included there will lose some of the SEO benefits.

 Tips about using WordPress categories